xebialabs/overcast/README.markdown

 ##### Libvirt host properties
 {my-host-label}.libvirtURL - URL of libvirt e.g. qemu+ssh://user@linux-box/system

+{my-host-label}.libvirtStartTimeout - The libvirt domain must go into running state before this timeout (default: 30)

 {my-host-label}.baseDomain - name of the domain to clone

 {my-host-label}.network - name of the network device that should be used for IP to MAC lookup.
 For example `br0`.